stelgenhof/AiLight/README.md

 That's all it takes, you're ready to go!

 If no compilation errors popped up, you can upload the firmware to your Ai-Thinker RGBW Light using an FTDI (or alike) programmer.
 This is a required step of course, since your Ai-Thinker RGBW Light still has the factory firmware.

+While connected to your FTDI programmer, check the output on your Serial Monitor.
+You should see some messages appear that will tell you the ID of this light, hostname and the assigned IP address.
+Update the 'upload_port' variable in your platformio.ini file with the 'hostname' value from the Serial Monitor.

 Once uploaded, you can use OTA to upload the firmware over the air.

 ### Targets
 The PlatformIO configuration contains 4 environments for building and flashing your Ai-Thinker RGBW Light: